-Corporate Insolvency and Governance Bill Published
+Corporate Insolvency and Governance Act

-Major UK Restructuring & Insolvency Reforms Imminent
+Major UK Restructuring & Insolvency Reforms - Effective June 2020

-At A Glance
+At a Glance

-The UK Government published the draft Corporate Insolvency and Governance Bill on 20 May, which will implement landmark measures to improve the ability of companies to be efficiently restructured, reinvigorate UK rescue culture and support the UK's economic recovery.
+The Corporate Insolvency and Governance Act 2020 (the "Act") was enacted on 25 June, implementing landmark measures to improve the ability of companies to be efficiently restructured.
+It is hoped that it will reinvigorate UK rescue culture and support the UK's economic recovery.

-It also includes temporary measures to alleviate pressure arising from the COVID-19 crisis
+It also includes temporary measures to alleviate pressure arising from the COVID-19 crisis.
+The vast majority of the Act's provisions are effective from 26 June.